PhasesResearchLab/dfttk-2021/docs/source/Installation.rst

 Ask the MongoDB system manager for two json files: one named ``db.json`` and another named ``my_launchpad.yaml`` and save them in a ``config`` folder wherever you choose.

-``db.json`` provides MongoDB the information to access the DFTTK output results, templated as follows.
+``db.json`` used by `FireWorks <https://materialsproject.github.io/fireworks/introduction.html>`_ through MongoDB to access the DFTTK output results, templated as follows.

 .. _JSONLint: https://jsonlint.com